| Romans 9:18-21 states: "Therefore hath he mercy

 some are appointed to wrath, whereas others are appointed to

+obtain salvation.
 II Thessalonians 2:11-13: "And for this cause God

 shall send them strong delusion, that they should believe a